OpenVoiceOS/ovos-personal-backend/README.md

       "host": "",
       "port": 465
     },
-    "sender": "sender@gmail.com",
     "recipient": "receiver@gmail.com"
   }
 }
 ```

-If using gmail you will need to [enable less secure apps](https://hotter.io/docs/email-accounts/secure-app-gmail/),
+If using gmail you will need to [enable less secure apps](https://hotter.io/docs/email-accounts/secure-app-gmail/)
-I recommend you setup an [Application Specific Password](https://support.google.com/accounts/answer/185833)

 ## Mycroft Setup